top of page

 Refund Policy

-Please note that only Main Conference participants are eligible for scholarships to help offset the cost of tuition.
+Please note that only Main Conference participants are eligible for scholarships.
 If you wish to be considered for a scholarship, you will be able to do so through the general application form for the National Puppetry Conference.
-Please read on for a full description of each scholarship:
+Please read on for a full description of each one.

 Allelu Kurten Generous Spirit Scholarship